 CLICK HERE to watch the YouTube video.

-We are going to start with the Wall Plank position, arms length away from the wall and then coming down to your forearms.
-The forearms should be below shoulder height.
+Start in the Wall Plank position, arms length away from the wall and then coming down to your forearms.
+Your forearms should be below shoulder height.
 Staying in this position is a great abdominal core exercise.
 While in the Wall Front Plank and the Wall Side Plank positions, make sure to keep your shoulders, hips and ankles in line, with your core engaged.

-Now, if we want to challenge the hip more and work on how it can be in an exercise that will help when it comes to hip injury recovery, we want to add a knee driver to the exercise.
-Alix is going to add a knee driver by bringing the knee up while keeping the rest of the in the same position.
-The movement is just happening at the hip, keeping the abdominal area tight and maintaining that good alignment with the rest of the body.
+If you want to challenge the hip more and make the exercise more applicable to hip injury recovery, add a knee driver.
+Add a knee driver by bringing the knee up while keeping the rest of your body in the same position.
+The movement is just happening at your hip, keeping the abdominal area tight and maintaining that good alignment with the rest of your body.

 Wall Front Plank

-Now we move from a Front Plank to a Side Plank.
+Move from a Front Plank to a Side Plank.
 In the Side Plank position, one forearm is on the wall and one side of your body is facing the wall.
 Bring your knee up, making sure that your knee is below hip height.
-The supporting leg hip really has to keep that outer part of the hip working in order to keep the body in a nice and straight line.
-Alix is going to switch to the opposite leg.
+The supporting leg needs to keep the outer part of your hip working in order to keep the body in a straight line, which makes this a great exercise to rehabilitate the hip.
+Switch to your opposite leg.

 Wall Side Plank

-Then she goes back to the front with the knee driver and then go to the other side.
-She’s going from Front, Side, Front and then Side Plank.
+Return back to the front position with the knee driver and then go to the other side.
+Move from Front, Side, Front and then Side Plank.

 There you go!
-Do the Wall Plank and add that knee driver that will challenge the hip and work on hip stability which oftentimes get lost when you have hip pain, hip injury or hip irritation.
+Do the Wall Plank and add that knee driver that will challenge the hip and work on hip stability which often decreases when you have hip pain, hip injury or hip irritation.